mkiki254/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 7: Function that prints diagonals
 Task 8: Function that prints squares
 Task 9: Program that shows the FizzBuzz test
 Task 10: Function that prints triangles
+Task 11: Program that prints the largest prime factor of a number